7 Alternative Ways to Keep Thanksgiving Dishes Warm

 3. Slow Cooker

-Keep soup and mashed potatoes warm in the slow cooker until you’re ready to serve.
+A handy slow cooker can help keep mashed potatoes warm until you’re ready to serve.
 If you’re worried that your slow cooker runs hot even on the low setting, leave the lid off and cover the surface of the food with foil.

 4. Thermos or Insulated Cup

-Keeping gravy and sauces piping hot is easy when you transfer it into an insulated coffee cup, and it’s especially great at holding delicate sauces like hollandaise warm and at the right consistency.
+With the help of an insulated coffee cup, keeping gravy and sauces piping hot is easy, and it’s especially great at holding delicate sauces like hollandaise warm and at the right consistency.

 5. Electric Griddle